 What to contribute to Play the Past?
 Have a cool idea for the site?
 Drop us a line.

-You can find the editors, Trevor and Shawn at the email addresses and twitter accounts listed below.
+You can find the editors, Gilles and Peter at the email addresses (and twitter accounts) listed below.

 Pitch a guest post!
 Consider becoming a regular contributor!

 We are always excited to get posts from new perspectives in the mix.
 Play the Past has an ongoing open call for contributors and if you are looking for ideas of what you might write, take a look at these ideas for posts you could write.

 Who should consider writing for Play the Past

 Anybody who wants to write about some aspect of history and the past (broadly construed) in games (broadly defined).
 Currently we all have an academic bent and humanities backgrounds.
 Some of us are graduate students, some are professors, some are K-12 teachers, a few of us work at Libraries and Museums.
 With that said, I would love to have folks get into this from different areas of interest and approaches.
 For example, social or computer scientists, game developers or writers, folks deep into modding communities, etc. We are particularly interested in contributions that expand the diversity of perspectives and points of view presented on the site.

 - That you are interested in games and the past;

 - That you have original things to say about games and the past, and can produce insightful writing on topics that engage our readership;